 Resource guarding is when a dog reacts when they perceive a threat to a valuable resource in their possession.
 The dog feels they are about to lose something and takes action to keep it.
 Resource guarding does not always have to end with growling, lunging, biting, or fighting.
 Patricia McConnell defines it well, as "any behavior that discourages another to take, or get too close to, an object or valued area in the dog's possession."
 This behavior could be as simple as a look, head turn, or slight baring of the teeth.

 Guarding resources is a natural dog behavior.
 It's a natural animal behavior — humans included!
 Access to resources like food, water, and a safe space is essential to survival.
 It's hardwired into animal nature to protect the things we believe we need to survive.

 While resource guarding is a normal dog behavior, it's not a desirable one.
 Resource guarding becomes a dangerous problem if a dog is willing to bite or fight to keep an item.
 Aggression around food, toys, or space, can result in dog bites to humans or fights between your pets.
 This is especially worrisome in a home with young children, elderly family members, or if the dog is not predictable in what items they decide to guard.

 Common Items That Trigger Resource Guarding in Dogs

 While most often seen around food items, a dog can develop resource guarding with any item that they deem "valuable."
 This might be something we don't consider very important, like a sock, but that sock could be your dog's most beloved possession.
 That sock might be the Ring to their Gollum.
 In one behavior case, a client's dog would guard the open dishwasher, and react whenever the owners tried to close the dishwasher door.

 - Food Bowl (filled with food or empty)

 - Bones and Edible Dog Chews

-- Space (dog bed, crate, their position on the couch or bed)
+- Space (dog bed, crate, their position on the couch or bed, their feeding area)

 - Their owner (from other pets in the home or even from other people)